mulberrysymbols/mulberry-symbols/docs/README.md

 We also have:

-- A partial <a href="https://raw.githubusercontent.com/mulberrysymbols/mulberry-symbols/master/FinnishSymbolNames.csv" download>Finnish translation</a> of symbol names
+- A partial [Finnish translation](https://github.com/mulberrysymbols/mulberry-symbols/blob/master/FinnishSymbolNames.csv) of symbol names (select "raw" to download)

 ### Downloading individual symbols